 Authorize “secondary boycotts” by unions of targeted employers.
 Under NLRA Section 8(b)(4), a union has the right to engage in picketing or other forms of disruption against an employer whom it accuses of unfair labor practices.
 However, a union does not have the right to target other, “secondary” companies that maintain a business relationship with the ostensibly offending primary one.
 This clause is a necessary restraint against unions dragging neutral parties into an unfair labor practices complaint.
 The PRO Act would repeal this protection and apply a “guilt by association” presumption to secondary employers.
 By inducing secondary employers to cease doing business with the primary one, the proposed legislation would isolate the primary employer and hence raise the likelihood of its surrendering to union demands.

 This is far from the whole story.
 The PRO Act would severely restrict the definition of an independent contractor, so that people who work for a company would be classified as employees and hence easier to unionize.
 It also would codify the NLRB’s “ambush election” rule dramatically shortening the time frame of a representation election campaign to two days following the filing of a union petition, making it virtually impossible for an employer to voice objections toward unionization to its employees.
-In addition, it would codify the Obama-era Labor Department “persuader rule” forcing employers to reveal the nature of outside legal advice regarding a union campaign – a clear interference with the right of attorney-client privilege.
+In addition, it would restore the Obama-era Labor Department “persuader rule” (which last July was rescinded by the DOL) that forced employers to reveal the nature of outside legal advice regarding a union campaign – a clear interference with attorney-client privilege.
 It also would deny an employer the right to keep its worksite open during a strike.
 And it would impose personal liability on company management for violations of the law and would impose penalties as high as $100,000.

 For labor unions and their supporters in Congress, the arrival of the PRO Act is the grand moment they’ve been waiting for.
 AFL-CIO President Richard Trumka, the leading barometer of union opinion, put it this way during a May 8 hearing before the House Education and Labor Committee, Subcommittee on Health, Employment, Labor and Pensions: